jpsheehan/ence260-2018/README.md

   - Z piece
   - J piece
   - L piece
-- Tetromino start locations:
+- All pieces spawn at position (1, 0)
-  - TODO...
+- STS rotations and kicks are used